 Following the viva, the examiners must complete a Joint Report Form, which records the outcome of the examination.
+If the candidate is required to complete corrections the examiners must provide a list of corrections alongside the Joint Report to the Postgraduate Research Education Team for approval by the Dean.

-Candidates are entitled to receive copies of the examiners' pre and post viva reports on their thesis on request, when examining is complete.
+Candidates are entitled to receive copies of the examiners' pre- and post-viva reports on their thesis on request, when examining is complete.

-7.11.
+6.11.
 Waiving the viva